nathanberry/newton-flix/README.md

 The code coverage report can be viewed after a build by opening the following file `target/site/jacoco/index.html`.

 ### Frontend
-The frontend is built on the Angular 4 based angular-cli approach to defining the base structure and build of the client application.
+The frontend is built with Angular 4 and uses the angular-cli based approach to defining the base structure and build of the client application.
 This process is built on top of node and comes with a set of predefined scripts to assist with the build, test, and packaging.

 Scripts defined in the `package.json` file are used by the Maven frontend plugin mentioned above to build and test.